A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### A17.
 Biggin
   - **Creatures:**
     - [Ogre Spider / Giant Tarantula](http://2e.aonprd.com/Rules.aspx?ID=387)
-    - [Jakardros Savark] see separate PDF for details of this Black Arrows NPC
+    - [Jakardros Savark] see separate PDF for details of this Black Arrow NPC
-    - [Vale Temross] see separate PDF for details of this Black Arrows NPC
+    - [Vale Temross] see separate PDF for details of this Black Arrow NPC
-    - [Kaven Windstrike] see separate PDF for details of this Black Arrows NPC
+    - [Kaven Windstrike] see separate PDF for details of this Black Arrow NPC

 ## Part 2: Retaking Rannick